sv-giampa/dev/README.md

 This command installs the official TensorFlow and CUDA libraries for Python.
 At the end of the installation you should be capable of running Keras model training on GPU without any other effort.

-NB: at the moment this is probably the only way for using latest TensorFlow releases (>2.10) on CUDA from Windows OS by using Docker Desktop with WSL2 integration, that is exactly my case.
+NOTE: at the moment this is probably the only way for using latest TensorFlow releases (>2.10) on CUDA from Windows OS by using Docker Desktop with WSL2 integration, that is exactly my case.